vietmazze/smart-contract/React.md

   ## State:
   - To remember things, components uses state.
+  - Each class has its own state object, and state will force render to rerun if theres a state object
   - React components can have state by settting this.state in their constructors.
+  - Requires to define a constructor and super, then a this.state.
   - In JS classes, you always call super when defining the constructor of a sublass.
 All React component classes that have a constructor should start it with a super(props) call.
   - `	class Square extends React.Component {`
  ` constructor(props) {`